etijskens/onesided/thoughts-on-noncontiguous-data.md

 However, what we will mostly need is moving or copying a set of particles in a particle container to another proces (the receiving end).
 At the receiving end, the particles must be created and initialized with the data in the message.
-On the sending side, the particles will be kept, as for ghost particles, or removed, as for leaving particles.
-Thus, this type of MessageHandler is ***asymmetrical***.
+On the sending side, the particles will be kept, as for ghost particles of the domain, or removed, as for particles leaving the domain.
+Thus, this type of MessageHandler is
+***asymmetrical*** in the sense that the memory location of the source and destination of the data differs, i.e. they are held in a different variable.
 If we can manage to put particle after particle in the window, i.e.

     x[i0], v[i0], a[i0], r[i0], m[i0], ...,